ianloubser/cloudblob-store/README.md

 The cloudblob stack was developed to provide a lightweight datastore solution for high read and low write applications that's also very easy to implement and also extremely cost effective.
 Combine this with caching and indexing workers to provide a scaleable eventually consistent data store.

 One of the main aims is to avoid vendor lock-in.
-If you want to host your own stack have a look at [cloudblob-server](https://github.com/cloudblob/cloudblob-server) or the serverless implementation, [cloudblob-api-serverless](https://github.com/cloudblob/cloudblob-api-serverless).
+If you want to host your own stack have a look at [cloudblob-server](https://github.com/cloudblob/cloudblob-server).

 The interface of the datastore client is simple enough.
 If the latency of cloud storage doesn't work for you, and you've already tried caching.
 You could always just wrap a mongo client with the same interface.